caraya/entry-level-content/src/md-content/intermediate.md

 ## Responsive Images

 ## Choosing a stack.
-How to decide what to study next
+How to decide what to study next.
 - What's popular
 - By Technology
   - 3D / Games
   - Data Visualization
+  - Conversational UIs
 - Frameworks

 ## Tooling Best Practices